dkoster95/PelicanSwift/README.md

 Your app usually uses local storage to store tokens, offline data or user preferences.
 Pelican is a framework created to handle those requirements by using a repository pattern.
-There are 3 repository implementations Keychan, CoreData and UserDefaults.
+There are 3 repository implementations Keychain, CoreData and UserDefaults.
 If you have diferent requirements or wanna use a diferent type of persistence you can create your own repository by extending **PelicanRepository** class!
-The framework also provides a **Keychain Wrapper** in case you dont want to use the repository.
+The framework also provides a **Keychain Wrapper** in case you dont want to use the repository pattern.

 ---
 ```swift